Summary

 Maintenance and Updates

-Set calendar reminders to review your charts every quarter.
+Set calendar reminders to review your charts quarterly.
 Markets change fast.
 Outdated comparisons hurt your credibility with both customers and backers.

 Track which features create the most questions from prospects.
 These insights help you refine your charts over time.
 Focus on what actually drives buying decisions.